TrompetteMarine/The-Polarisation-Threshold/README.md

 - The deterministic vector field is a cubic mean-field closure of the OU-with-resets model; its pitchfork at κ≈κ* mirrors the stochastic transition.
 - Hopf and homoclinic diagnostics integrate the vector field directly.
-They are heuristic unless an analytic Jacobian or refined shooting/continuation scheme is supplied.
-- Figures are emitted as both PNG and PDF in `figs/` with an elegant CairoMakie theme, consistent axes, and κ/κ* annotations.
+- Figures are emitted as both PNG and PDF in `figs/` with consistent axes, and κ/κ* annotations.

+### Note on BifurcationKit

+The advanced bifurcation scripts previously used BifurcationKit, but this package has compatibility issues with Julia 1.8.
+We now provide a simplified implementation that:

+- ✅ Works with Julia 1.8+
+- ✅ Performs equilibrium continuation
+- ✅ Detects Hopf bifurcations
+- ✅ Finds limit cycles
+- ✅ Searches for homoclinic orbits

+If you need full BifurcationKit features, upgrade to Julia 1.9+ or 1.10.